ritik190803/Flam-B-zier-Curve-Simulation-Project/README.md

 This project is a visual playground designed to demystify cubic Bézier curves.
 Instead of dry textbook formulas, it treats the curve like a living, breathing object—a springy rope that reacts to physics and user input.
 It's a simple yet powerful demonstration of how core mathematical principles can create organic, fluid motion on the web.

-🔗 Live Demo (Replace with your actual link)
+🔗 Try It Live
+Choose your experience:

+💻 Desktop / Browser Version

+Best for: Big screens, inspecting the code, and mouse interaction.

+📱 Mobile Version with Gyroscope

+Best for: Immersion.
+Syncs with your phone's sensors for real-time gravity effects.

 🚀 How It Works
 At its core, this simulation visualizes a Cubic Bézier Curve.
 This curve is defined by four points: